wayne-kirk-schmidt/sumologic-spelunker/readme.md

         sudo -H pip3 install pipenv

-    5. Clone this repo using the following command:
+    5. Clone this repository.

-        git clone git@github.com:wks-sumo-logic/sumologic_data_doctor.git

 This will create a new folder

     6. Change into the folder.
 Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses):